19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 [4/2002]

+[12/2011 wef 01/09/2011]

-### Power of Director-General to attach conditions to licence
+### Power of Director-General to attach conditions to written permission

-7\.
-Without prejudice to the generality of section 32, the Director-General may, in granting a licence under section 6, impose conditions to ensure that pollution of the environment, as well as hazardous substances are adequately managed and controlled which may include but not be limited to the following:
+7\.—(1) Without prejudice to the generality of section 32, the Director-General may, in granting a written permission under section 6, impose conditions to ensure that pollution of the environment, as well as hazardous substances are adequately managed and controlled which may include but not be limited to the following:

 (a) requiring the owner or occupier —